mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He took one more observation of hae vitals while repeatedly pressing the plunger to warm it up, "convulsions; pulse fast; pressure high; temperature high."

     The plunger was hot enough to singe his finger when he slid it over the tip to check.
 He winced and waved the finger to cool it down, then wedged a different finger into the space hae fractured skull created to feel for the position of the artery. *About a quarter finger length in.
 Right posterior artery is punctured.*
-    He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kip stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
+    He moved the hot tip toward the incision he had made, but either through reflex or alertness, Kipnu stopped and jumped off of Ginnu and away from an arm trying to grab him out of the darkness.
 It was Ramne, by the looks of his markings, pacing toward him.

     "Who're you?!
 What are you doing with Ginnu?!"
 Ramne demanded.

-    Kip took a defensive stance and held the blade tightly in the light so Ramne could see.
+    Kipnu took a defensive stance and held the blade tightly in the light so Ramne could see.

-    "I need to help hae," Kip asserted.
+    "I need to help hae," Kipnu asserted.

     "You're that doctor that ran off, aren't you?
 I know better than to bid on arrogant pricks like you.
 The fuck are you doing down here?"

-    Kip didn't respond, but held his stance and his look of disdain.
+    Kipnu didn't respond, but held his stance and his look of disdain.

     "Oh I get it.
 You're the hero come to the rescue.
 Well you're about a lifetime too late."

     "Please, I need to help hae."

     He snickered under his gritty breath and took a few steps closer, kicking Ginnu's sprawled lifeless leg out of the way.
-Kip could see that Ramne was on a stiff dose of Kanosin.
+Kipnu could see that Ramne was on a stiff dose of Kanosin.
 He quickly glanced at Ginnu and saw the blood still trickling out of the wound, but didn't dare take his eyes off of Ramne.

     Ramne said, "Thi's mine.
 But I don't give a shit about hae.
 You think thi's different than anyone else here?
 You think either of hae hearts still cares about right and wrong?
 If it weren't her out there keeping the world full of Kano, someone else would be doing it."